What You Need to Know to Shield Your Business from Ransomware

 - Make sure your OS is patched and updated, reducing the chance of vulnerabilities existing that criminals could exploit.

 - Invest in a comprehensive, proactive cloud email security that accurately detects malicious emails, such as those containing ransomware, and prevents them from reaching the inbox.

 How Can I Protect Backups from Ransomware?

-While backing up your files on a regular basis may reduce the devastation caused by a potential ransomware attack, backups are becoming less reliable as ransomware evolves.
+While backing up your files regularly may reduce the devastation caused by a potential ransomware attack, backups are becoming less reliable as ransomware evolves.
 Threat actors are getting smarter, attacking backups to prevent recovery.
 Because of this, it is essential to engage in the best practices for email security to ensure malware protection for your backups as well.
 Here are some solutions you can utilize:

 - Supplement backups with additional copies and third-party tools.

-- Keep multiple copies of important files at multiple locations.
+- Keep multiple copies of essential files at various locations.

-- Isolate backups - The more barriers that exist between an infected system and its backups, the harder it will be for ransomware to attack these backups.
+- Isolate backups - The more barriers exist between an infected system and its backups, the harder it will be for ransomware to attack them.

 - Test your backups!
-Perform restoration exercises on a regular basis to identify any issues that may exist with your backups at how much the malware protection you implement works.
+Perform restoration exercises regularly to identify any issues with your backups at how much the malware protection you implement works.

-If you do fall victim to a ransomware attack, you will need to regain control of your computer.
-However, doing so will not decrypt your files.
-With the majority of ransomware variants, it is impossible for anyone to decrypt blocked files without access to the key held by the attacker.
-And be careful!
-By removing the ransomware from your computer, you eliminate the possibility of recovering encrypted files by paying the ransom.
+If you are the victim of a ransomware attack, you will need to regain control of your computer, though this will not restore your files as it is impossible to decrypt blocked data without access to the key held by the attacker.
+Removing the ransomware from your computer eliminates the possibility of recovering encrypted files by paying the ransom.

 Should I pay the ransom?

 Paying the ransom perpetuates the cycle of cybercrime.
 Decryption keys for many common strains of ransomware are available, and victims should always seek the guidance of security experts before even considering paying.
 It is often possible to recover encrypted data without paying criminals.
 Sites like No More Ransomware were established to evaluate your encrypted files after you’ve been compromised to help you ascertain the type of ransomware used.